-7.5-10 months babies will become what I call functional sitters meaning they can move in and out of sitting on their own and they will be much more secure in their ability to sit as they moved their themselves.
+7.5-10 months babies will become what I call functional sitters meaning they can move in and out of sitting on their own and they will be much more secure in their ability to sit.
 Your baby will now be able to play in seated, on their side, back, and tummy by getting their all on their own!
 They will probably be on their way to crawling too!

 MORE BABY TIPS

 I WANT TO HEAR FROM YOU